CurveDocs/curve-docs/docs/deployments/contract-deployments.md

 ### Twocrypto-NG

-The full documentation for the `twocrypto-ng` contracts can be found [here](../cryptoswap-exchange/twocrypto-ng/overview.md).
-Source code for the `twocrypto-ng` contracts is available on [:material-github: GitHub](https://github.com/curvefi/twocrypto-ng).
+The full documentation for the `Twocrypto-NG` contracts can be found [here](../cryptoswap-exchange/twocrypto-ng/overview.md).
+Source code for the `Twocrypto-NG` contracts is available on [:material-github: GitHub](https://github.com/curvefi/twocrypto-ng).

 !!!warning "Implementation Contracts"
     Every `Factory` contract has different implementation contracts which are used for different purposes.
 For more information, please refer to the according part of the [documentation](../factory/twocrypto-ng/overview.md).